Employee Productivity Improvement: Managing Business Performance

 Training Management System of the PMS software should enable tracking of employee participation in the ‘self-development programs’ and in organized training initiatives launched by the management.

 The software should also help, through analysis of employee performance over longer periods, to identify non-performers, for whom exit options could be planned by the management.
-Managing the performance-based incentives to retain high performers is another area to be addressed as a part of productivity enhancement drive in an organization.
+Managing the performance-based incentives to retain high performers is another area to be addressed as a part of employee productivity enhancement drive in an organization.

-Repeating Phase 1, by introducing a new Questionnaire every year, provides the management with a tool to decide new initiatives, in consultation with employees, to keep focus on productivity improvement.
+Repeating Phase 1, by introducing a new Questionnaire every year, provides the management with a tool to decide new initiatives, in consultation with employees, to keep focus on employee productivity improvement.

 In the next article in this series on ‘Managing Business Performance’, our focus will be on Leadership Development to improve the organizational climate.